odysmus/x-focus-mode/README.md

 # X-Focus-Mode
-Custom theme and scripts for x.com (twitter) to help you focus on writing and reading with purpose.
+Custom theme and scripts for x.com (twitter) to help you focus on building and posting without distractions.

-Perfect for users seeking a distraction-free X experience focused purely on creating content and consuming with intention.
+Tired of wasting hours to mindless scrolling?
+Transform your X experience from a time-sink into a powerful sharing tool.
+Benefit from the opportunities it offers without the pain that comes from consuming irrelevant content that has no real impact on your life.
+No need to delete your account - use X as a posting tool.

+# How to use
+OPTION 1: Install a browser with the ability to customize sites like [Arc browser](https://arc.net/).
+For Arc, create a "New Boost" while on x.com, copy and paste the code into the boost floating window.
+Css code into css tab and viceversa for js.
+Restart tab and enjoy.
+(I do this)

+OPTION 2: Find an extension capable of applying custom css and js to a site.
+For example, [Tampermonkey](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en-US).

+---

 # Features

+Currently I use:

 ### 📄 [theme.css](https://github.com/odysmus/X-Focus-Mode/blob/main/theme.css)
 A thoughtfully crafted essentialist visual overhaul.
 - 🪧 Clean, distraction-free post visualization